Many parents worry if their baby is getting enough milk. In fact, this is one of the main reasons why many mothers stop breastfeeding.

 A baby who is getting enough milk will do enough poos.

-The first poos a baby does are thick, sticky and black (meconium).
-After 24-48 hours, the poo is brownish and gradually continues to lighten in colour and become runnier.
+The first poos a baby does are thick, sticky, and black (meconium).
+After 24-48 hours, the poo is brownish and gradually continues to lighten in color and become runnier.

-By around day 5, a baby is usually doing the typical breastfed babies’ poos which are runny (sometimes with little milk curds) and yellow-mustardy (occasionally green or orange) in colour.
+By around day 5, a baby is usually doing the typical breastfed babies’ poos which are runny (sometimes with little milk curds) and yellow-mustardy (occasionally green or orange) in color.

-If a baby’s poos are gradually lightening in colour as described above, this is a good sign that the baby is getting enough milk.
+If a baby’s poos are gradually lightening in color as described above, this is a good sign that the baby is getting enough milk.

 From around day 5 onwards, if breastfed babies are getting enough milk, they do at least 3 poos every day.
 Many breastfed babies will do many more than 3!
 A few healthy breastfed babies do only one poo each day but the poo is really big (eg fills the whole nappy and more!).

 If formula is given to a baby, this often reduces the frequency of poos and also changes the colour, consistency and smell of the poos.